How to Apply

 Review process

 Please note that the Trust’s grants are competitive – we generally receive many more proposals than our resources allow us to fund.
 Typically, the Board reviews all requests in November and decision letters are sent before the end of December of each year.
-We expect an expanded pool of applicants in this cycle.
-Organizations may apply even if they have received consecutive funding in the last 2 years.
-Beginning in 2024, a one-year year hiatus will be required after two consecutive grants.
+We expect 2024 to be another highly competitive grant cycle.

 Past grants